jawi-mnh48/jawifont/README.md

   - Spelt as G in Rumi, sound like /g/.
   - Currently in use in Pegon script in Indonesia with the name Gaf, Pegon script is based on Jawi.
   - For Jawi users, please use the proper letter Ga at U+0762 (ݢ) instead of this.
-- Add glyph for non-Jawi punctuation mark known in Unicode as Reversed Tilde (∽) at U+223D.
-  - Glyph added for compatibility reason.
-  - Some minority people used U+223D for tilde as it looked more similar to Jawi tilde compared to U+007E, but the character is supposed to be part of mathematical operation instead of punctuation.
-  - U+007E will have the glyph from U+223D as a variant and joiner so it show up correctly when used in Jawi.

 All other letters should already exist in common Arabic fonts, including one deprecated letter:
 - Jawi letter OLD KAF (ك) at U+0643, known in Unicode as Arabic Letter Kaf, formerly used in Malay for the sound /k/ when Arabic Letter Keheh (ک) at U+06A9 was not accessible on keyboard.